MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/security-for-search.md

 Because workplace searches might be sensitive, Microsoft Search has implemented a set of trust measures that describe how the separate search of public results from Bing.com is handled.

-###
+### Logging

 <Need an intro paragraph here>

 - All Bing.com search logs that pertain to Microsoft Search in Bing traffic are disassociated from your workplace identity.
-- If a set of restrictions or frequency thresholds are met which give us confidence that the query is not specific to a particular organization, the query will be treated as described in the Search and artificial intelligence section of the Privacy Statement (https://privacy.microsoft.com/en-US/privacystatement).
+- If a set of restrictions or frequency thresholds are met which give us confidence that the query is not specific to a particular organization, the query will be treated as described in the Search and artificial intelligence section of the [Privacy Statement](https://privacy.microsoft.com/privacystatement).
 For example, such queries will be used to model and train public features, such as autosuggest or related searches.
 - Queries that do not meet the set of restrictions or frequency thresholds will be stored separately from public, non-Microsoft Search traffic.

 ### Advertising